Approximation hierarchies for copositive cone over symmetric cone and their comparison: Conclusion and future works

 In this study, we provided approximation hierarchies for the COP cone over a symmetric cone and compared them with existing approximation hierarchies.
 We first provided the NN-type inner-approximation hierarchy.
 Its strength is that the hierarchy permits an SOS representation for a general symmetric cone.
 We then provided the dP- and Y{\i}ld{\i}r{\i}m-type approximation hierarchies for the COP matrix cone over the direct product of a nonnegative orthant and second-order cone by exploiting those for the usual COP cone provided by de Klerk and Pasechnik~\cite{dP2002} and Y{\i}ld{\i}r{\i}m~\cite{Yildirim2012}.
 Remarkably, they are not affected much by the increase in the size of the second-order cone, unlike the NN-type and existing approximation hierarchies.
 Combining the proposed approximation hierarchies with those existing, we obtained nearly optimal values of COPP problems when the size of the nonnegative orthant is small.

 Unfortunately, the infinity of a set of Jordan frames is guaranteed to be solved in Sects.~\ref{subsec:inner_approx} and~\ref{subsec:outer_approx} only when the symmetric cone is the direct product of a nonnegative orthant and second-order cone and $m = 2$.
-However, by replacing a set $\mathfrak{F}$ of Jordan frames appearing in \eqref{eq:outer_approx} with its finite subset $\mathfrak{F}_r$ such that the union $\bigcup_r\mathfrak{F}_r$ is dense in $\mathfrak{F}$, we obtain an outer-approximation hierarchy implementable on a computer for the COP cone over a general symmetric cone.
+However, as shown by the following proposition, we obtain an outer-approximation hierarchy implementable on a computer for the COP cone over a general symmetric cone by replacing a set $\mathfrak{F}$ of Jordan frames appearing in \eqref{eq:outer_approx} with its finite subset $\mathfrak{F}_r$ such that the union $\bigcup_r\mathfrak{F}_r$ is dense in $\mathfrak{F}$.
+The proof is omitted for brevity.